G-dab/G-dab.github.io/content/_index.md

 ---
 title: Home Page
 ---
 Hi there!
-I'm a senior student majoring in Mechanical Engineering at the School of Mechanical and Power Engineering, Shanghai Jiao Tong University, and a member of the Qian Xuesen Class.
-I'm looking forward to continuing my graduate studies right here at SJTU.
-Currently, I'm working in the lab under the guidance of Professor Gen Liang.
-My academic journey has been marked by a passion for innovation and a drive to explore the intricate world of mechanical engineering.
-I'm keen on research and always open to engaging in discussions and collaborations that could push the boundaries of our field.
-Feel free to reach out if you're interested in collaborating or just exchanging ideas!
+I am a senior at the School of [**Mechanical Engineering, Shanghai Jiao Tong University**](https://me.sjtu.edu.cn/en/), advised by Prof. [**Genliang Chen**](https://me.sjtu.edu.cn/en/FullTimeTeacher/chengenliang.html).

+I'm a member of the Qian Xuesen Class in Mechanical Engineering, and I have done many interesting small projects during my undergraduate years, Including Wear Testing Machine, Bionic Frog and Humanoid Arm.

+From September 20, 2024, to December 20, 2024, I worked at the [**Intelligent Perception Platform Department of JAKA Robotics**](https://www.jakarobotics.com/), development of algorithms for dual-arm robot collaboration.